Belgian cuisine: Sauces

-Occasionally, warm sauces are offered by friteries, including Hollandaise sauce, Provençale sauce, béarnaise sauce, or even a carbonade flamande.
+Occasionally, warm sauces are offered by friteries, including Hollandaise sauce, Provençale sauce, béarnaise sauce, (and most prevalent) carbonade flamande.
 Most of the sauces above are also readily available in supermarkets.
 The use of these sauces is not limited to fries; they are used on a variety of other dishes as well.

 Beer

 For a comparatively small country, Belgium produces a very large number of beers in a range of different styles—in fact, it has more distinct types of beer per capita than anywhere else in the world.
 In 2011, there were 1,132 different varieties of beer being produced in the country.
-The brewing tradition in Belgium can be traced back to the early Middle Ages and 6 Trappist Monasteries still produce beer, which was initially used to fund their upkeep.
+The brewing tradition in Belgium can be traced back to the early Middle Ages and six Trappist monasteries still produce beer, which was initially used to fund their upkeep.

 On average, Belgians drink 157 litres of beer each year, down from around 260 each year in 1900.
-Most beers are bought or served in bottles, rather than cans, and almost every style of beer has its own particular, uniquely shaped glass or other drinking-vessel.
-Using the correct glass is considered to improve its flavour.
+Most beers are bought or served in bottles, rather than cans, and almost every style of beer has its own particular, uniquely shaped glass or other drinking vessel.
+Using the correct glass is considered to improve the beer's flavour.

-The varied nature of Belgian beers makes it possible to match them against each course of a meal, for instance:
+The varied nature of Belgian beers makes it possible to match them against each course of a meal.
+For instance: